IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 6. Dr. Roose from the Hospital EHR makes an ePrescription for the chosen drug.
 A document is submitted to the Central Infrastructure.
 (Provide  Document Bundle [ITI-65]).
 7. Since the publication event of the ePrescription meets the subscription criteria performed by Nurse Tablet the Central Infrastructure will send a notification to the Nurse Tablet. ([ITI-112] Resource Notify)
 8. The Nurse upon seeing the notification on his tablet can retrieve the document in order to know which drug to prepare for administration.
 (Retrieve Document [ITI-68]).
-9. At the end of the clinical event when the patient is discharged, the Hospital EHR performs an automated unsubscription.
+9. At the end of the clinical event when the patient is discharged, the Hospital EHR performs an automated un-subscription.
 (Resource Subscription [ITI-110]).

 #### 1:54.4.2.2 Use Case \#2: Document Subscription for mobile application in MHDS Environment using Folder Subscription